renjie-liang/VMRIL/readme.md

 Note:
 1. This code is based on the SeqPAN Tensorflow version, so I strongly recommend adapting the idea to some Pytorch methods.
-2. Here is a lower performance version based on VSLNet, which codes with Pytorch https://github.com/renjie-liang/VMRIL_VSLNet.
+2. Here is a lower-performance version based on VSLNet, which codes with Pytorch https://github.com/renjie-liang/VMRIL_VSLNet.

 ## Download Feature
 1. We use features on https://app.box.com/s/d7q5atlidb31cuj1u8znd7prgrck1r1s from https://github.com/26hzhang/SeqPAN.
-2. You also can download the video features from https://huggingface.co/datasets/k-nick/NLVL.
+2. You can also download the video features from https://huggingface.co/datasets/k-nick/NLVL.
 But the feature should be converted from h5 to .npy files.
 Or you can follow this repository to modify the load code. https://github.com/renjie-liang/TSGVZoo